Put a jab on the menu: chefs call to arms

 Incredibly, the entire campaign was pulled together in just three weeks and cost nothing to make.
-One hundred percent of time and talent was donated by some of the industry’s best, and every chef and restaurateur that was approached instantly signed on to participate and help get the industry back open, with every week of lockdown costing the hospitality industry $428 million in lost bookings and events in Sydney and Melbourne alone.
+One hundred percent of time and talent was donated by some of the industry’s best.
+Every chef and restaurateur that was approached instantly signed on to participate and help get the industry back open.
+Every week of lockdown is costing the hospitality industry $428 million in lost bookings and events in Sydney and Melbourne alone.

 One of the first to lend his influence and support to the project was acclaimed chef Guillaume Brahimi, the campaign’s industry ambassador.

-Although the rolling lockdowns and restrictions over the last month made filming an obvious challenge, the chefs who appear in the campaign are from right around the country, and the support from across the industry has been unanimous.
+Although lockdowns made filming a challenge, the chefs who appear in the campaign are from right around the country.
+Support from across the industry has also been unanimous.

 Chefs featured include Matt Moran, Danielle Alvarez, Neil Perry, Maurice Terzini, Anna Ugarte-Carral, Frank Camorra, Victor Liong, Shannon Martinez, Adam d’Sylva, Ross Lusted, Jacqui Challinor, Alex Munoz Labart, Massimo Mele, Nick Holloway and Morgan McGlone.